meghutch/ICP-NPI/README.md

 ## Perform the Analysis

 Currently, raw data is stored privately in the Ong Lab.
-If to have access to the data, the respository can be copied and run locally.
+If to have access to the data, this respository can be copied and run locally.

-Clone this repository to your local system by typing the following into your terminal/shell:
+Clone this repository to your local system by pasting the following into your terminal/shell:

 ````
 git clone https://github.com/meghutch/ICP-NPI.git